+Subtask 2.5 Performance Measures Implementation and State and Federal Partner

+Coordination

-Subtask 2.5 Performance Measures Implementation and State and Federal Partner Coordination Work Task Budget: \$11,275 FHWA MPO Planning Funds, \$8,094 ODOT Match for FHWA-PL funds, \$926 FTA 5303 Metropolitan Planning Funds, \$2,023 In-Kind Match, \$232
+FHWA MPO Planning Funds, \$9,737 ODOT Match for FHWA-PL funds, \$1,114 FTA 5303 Metropolitan Planning Funds, \$2,179 is aimed at tracking ongoing legislation and its possible impacts on MPO operations.

 Subtask consists of implementing Federal Performance Measures as they come online.
 This effort will require coordination with our state and federal partners.
-This subtask is also aimed at being a charge account for unanticipated additional efforts that come into play subsequent to the Unified Planning Work Program being adopted.
+Part of these efforts will be undertaken under subtask 2.4 as we review and revise our project selection criteria.
+This subtask

-- Implementation of Federal Performance Measures. - Updating and maintaining necessary data bases and reports. - Timeframe: Ongoing July June
+• Implementation of Federal Performance Measures.

+• Updating and maintaining necessary data bases and reports.